Honda Elevate: Everything We Know About The Upcoming SUV

 Answer: The Honda Elevate will see its global launch on June 6.

-Answer: The Honda Elevate is expected to have a starting price of THB 4,99,249 (ex-showroom).
+Answer: The Honda Elevate is expected to have a starting price of SGD 19,500 (ex-showroom).